SuliannBenHamed/SuliannBenHamed/README.md

 # BenHamedLab & Co

 This github organizes the work of the http://www.BenHamedLab.org and collaborators.
+You can also visit [The Brain 3.0 project](https://sites.google.com/view/thebrain30project/accueil/).
 Current projects are private and will be made public as they are verified and reach the publication stage.